OCEANIC-AF

 Bottom Line

-In patients with atrial fibrillation, asundexian 50 mg daily led to a higher risk of stroke or systemic embolism compared with apixaban, but reduced major bleeding; the trial was stopped early for futility.
+In patients with atrial fibrillation, asundexian 50 mg daily led to a higher risk of stroke or systemic embolism compared with apixaban, but reduced major bleeding; the trial was stopped early due to excess stroke or systemic embolism in the asundexian group.

 Major Points